sunnyfloyd/master-notes/python/django/django.md

     - Template tags control the rendering of the template and look like `{% tag %}`
     - Template variables get replaced with values when the template is rendered look like `{{ variable }}`
     - Template filters allow you to modify variables for display and look like `|filter }}`.
+    -
+- Django template language doesn't use parentheses for calling methods.

 - Project’s `TEMPLATES` setting describes how Django will load and render templates.
 The default settings file configures a DjangoTemplates backend whose `APP_DIRS` option is set to `True`.
 By convention `DjangoTemplates` looks for a *templates* subdirectory in each of the `INSTALLED_APPS`.

 - Within the templates directory you have just created, create another directory called polls, and within that create a file called *index.html*.
 In other words, your template should be at *polls/templates/polls/index.html*.
 Because of how the *app_directories* template loader works as described above, you can refer to this template within Django as *polls/index.html*.

+- The `{% with %}` tag allows you to assign a value to a new variable that will be available to be used until the `{% endwith %}` tag.
+The `{% with %}` template tag is useful for avoiding hitting the database or accessing expensive methods multiple times.

+#### Filters

 - Example of template filters.
 You can concatenate as many template filters as you wish; each one will be applied to the output generated by the preceding one:

-  - `truncatewords` truncates the value to the number of words specified,
+  - `truncatewords` truncates the value to the number of words specified
-  - `linebreaks` converts the output into HTML line breaks.
+  - `linebreaks` converts the output into HTML line breaks
+  - `pluralize` displays a plural suffix for the given word
+  - `join` works the same as the Python string `join()` method concatenating elements from iterable

 #### Pagination